About me

 Hi, welcome to my homepage.
 I am currently a PhD student working in astronomy.
 I become a member of the Chris Ormel group in Department of Astronomy, Tsinghua University, China since 2021.
 My research interests lie on studying planet formation with hydrodynamic simulations.
 Esspecially in,

-These topics help us understand questions like, the mysterious origin of water on Earth, the diversity of water content of exoplanets and the role of volatiles during planet/planetesimal formation etc. Connecting results from hydro simulation to observational signatures would also be the topic I would like to learn and explore.
+These topics help us understand questions like, the mysterious origin of water on Earth, the diversity of water content of exoplanets and the role of volatiles during planet/planetesimal formation etc. Connecting results from hydro simulation to observational signatures is recently my favorite topic.

 I usually use the famous MHD code Athena++ in my research and try to develop new modules adding new physical processes, e.g, phase change (sublimation/condensation), into it.
 It would be super interesting if you have any ideas related to the phase change process so feel free to contact me.